YoussefMahmod/CertificationGenerator/README.md

    ***

-   **NOTE:**
+   **⚠ NOTE:**

-   > ⚠ If you reached this point so CONGRATULATIONS Your Images generated successfully under /CertificationGenerator/Certifications Directory
+   > If you reached this point so CONGRATULATIONS Your Images generated successfully under /CertificationGenerator/Certifications Directory

-   > ⚠ Continue if and only if
+   > Continue if and only if
    > 1.your images generated as expected
    > 2.you have Emails Column which have mail "corresponding" to each name inside a csv file to send to.